RunOnFlux/account-abstraction/aa-schnorr-multisig-sdk/README.md

 ```
 `targetAddress` can be ERC20 Token address (e.g. for token transfer) or MultiSigSmartAccount address for upgrade call.

-### 6. Initialize Multi-Sig Schnorr Transaction.
+### 6. Initialize Multi-Sig Schnorr Transaction
 Use signers, opHash and request generated above.

-Every instance of `SchnorrMultiSigTx` is created once for single transaction and uses **one-time nonces**, so transaction can't be re-signed or reused!
+Every instance of `SchnorrMultiSigTx` is created once for single transaction (and designed signers combination, like 2/3) and uses **one-time nonces**, so transaction can't be re-signed or reused!
 ```
 const msTx = new SchnorrMultiSigTx([signer1, signer2], opHash, request)
 ```

-### 7. Sign the transaction with every defined signer.
+### 7. Sign the transaction with every defined signer
 ```
 msTx.signMultiSigHash(signer)
 ```

-### 8. Send the transaction.
+### 8. Send the transaction
 To do so use `MultiSigAccountSigner`'s method `sendMultiSigTransaction()`.

 In this step signatures signed before by every signer are collected and combined within `SchnorrMultiSigTx` instance.
 This "summed-signature" is then sent and validate on-chain.
 If it's ok - transaction can be finished.